Resources

 Mindfulness Overview Worksheet

-Mindfulness is the act of shifting one’s awareness to the present moment experience.
-It involves recognizing and acknowledging the reality of a situation – what actually is.
+Mindfulness is shifting one’s awareness to the present moment experience.
+It involves recognizing and acknowledging the reality of a situation – what is.

 Shawn outlines the mindfulness process in four steps.